jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment.rst

   - venv_ is a :ref:`module<ModuleNotFoundError>` from the `Python standard library`_, it is used to make a `virtual environment`_ with a given name
   - ``.venv`` is the name I am giving for this `virtual environment`_

     ..
-TIP:: ``.venv`` is Python_ convention, I can use any name I want for the virtual environment
+IMPORTANT:: ``.venv`` is Python_ convention, I can use any name I want for the virtual environment

 * I run tree_